G-ahid/Gallario/README.md

 - Flask community for the excellent framework
 - Contributors and testers(Chatgpt and Cursor and maybe Gemini)
 - Open source libraries used in this project

+## What's next ?
+1. Add a system that pushes compressed copies of images, till you go to the specific Post.
+2. Make the Navbar and the footing in a file, and everything built around it(no copy/past)

 ---